Simon Astaire

-Simon Jack Astaire (born 1961) is a novelist, screenwriter, media advisor, film producer.
+Simon Jack Astaire (born 3 June 1961) is a British media advisor, novelist, screenwriter, film producer.

 Early life

-Astaire is the son of stockbroker Edgar Astaire and his former wife interior designer Lesley (née Berman), who was subsequently the first wife of artist Bill Jacklin.
+Astaire was born at the Lindo Wing at St Mary's Hospital, London, is the son of stockbroker Edgar Astaire and his former wife, interior designer Lesley, who was subsequently the first wife of artist Bill Jacklin.
 He was educated at Wellesley House School in Kent, and at Harrow School.
 His uncle was the boxing promoter Jarvis Astaire.

 Career

 Astaire was recruited by the talent agency International Creative Management (ICM) UK, where he became the youngest agent yet to be employed by the firm.
 During his ten-year career as head of young artists (clients included Oscar Winner Rachel Weisz) and international signings at ICM, Simon established a thriving music department.

 In 1997 he became Chief Executive of Protocol Multimedia with diverse media divisions that included personal representation, product and celebrity endorsement and PR, working with companies such as Bvlgari, Giorgio Armani, Calvin Klein, Alfred Dunhill and Saatchi & Saatchi.
 Charlize Theron was contracted to Bvlgari as Lady Helen Taylor was to Armani and Calvin Klein.
-Astaire negotiated an unprecedented deal between writer Fay Weldon and Bvlgari; she was commissioned to write a novel The Bvlgari Connection in what was the first commission of its kind.
+Astaire negotiated an unprecedented deal between writer Fay Weldon and Bvlgari; she was commissioned to write a novel, The Bvlgari Connection was the first commission of its kind.

-Among Astaire's clients are members of the Hollywood establishment and the British Royal Family, including Prince and Princess Michael of Kent.
+Among Astaire's clients are members of the Hollywood establishment and the British royal family, including Prince and Princess Michael of Kent.

-Astaire appears as a pundit regularly on CNN, Sky News, Five and other networks commenting upon all key media and celebrity stories.
+Astaire appears as a pundit regularly on CNN, Sky News, Five and other networks commenting upon all critical media and celebrity stories.